 Carl Patrnchak, PT, CO

-He has over 30 years of experience helping patients diagnose and successfully treat problems of the fascial system.
+Carl has over 30 years of experience helping to diagnose and successfully treat problems of the fascial system.
 By completing the necessary courses and hands on clinical requirements, Carl is considered an expert myofascial therapist by the John F. Barnes organization.

 Austin Shearer, PTA